What is Air Freight?

 There are two main types of air cargo:

-General cargo: This type of cargo includes high-value goods such as electronics and pharmaceuticals.
+General cargo: This includes high-value goods such as electronics and pharmaceuticals, typically requiring secure and reliable air freight packaging to ensure safe transit.

 Special cargo: Special cargo usually refers to goods that require specific conditions during transportation, such as protected casing or temperature control.